 the southern states that Congress would not undermine the slave system by

-disarming the militias, which were then the principal instruments of slave
+disarming militias which at that time were the principal instruments of slave

 control throughout the South.

-At the time that James Madison changed the wording of the Second Amendment to
+James Madison apparently changed the wording of the Second Amendment to

-appease slaveholders, eight states had ratified the proposed Constitution, but a
+appease slaveholders because eight states had ratified the proposed Constitution, but a

 ninth was needed to make it official.
 The fate of the United States hung in the